simontorres/goodman_user_manual/user_manual/_requirements_data.rst

 File organization
 ^^^^^^^^^^^^^^^^^
-redccd and redspec will look for all fits files inside the current working directory or inside the path provided with the ``--raw-path`` (redccd)/``--data-path`` (redspec) flag non-recursively.
+redccd and redspec will look for all FITS files inside the current working directory or inside the path provided with the ``--raw-path`` (redccd)/``--data-path`` (redspec) flag non-recursively.
 Make sure to have only data that contains relevant signal.
-Data obtained during focus process, saturated flats, etc, must be left in another folder.
+Data obtained during the focusing process, saturated flats, etc, must be removed.

-Also, if you want to avoid any problems we recommend you to follow these points.
+Also, we recommend you follow these good practices:

 - Delete all unnecessary files (focus,  test, acquisition, unwanted exposures, etc)
 - Don't mix different ROI (Region Of Interest), Gain and Readout Noises.